 - improve the quality of your sleep

 After your treatment, physical activity can help prevent cancer from coming back.
 It can also reduce the risk of developing other cancers or chronic illnesses such as heart disease and type 2 diabetes.

 Regular physical activity can help reduce the risk of:

 - endometrial cancer (cancer in the lining of the womb)

 Check with your GP before you start becoming more active.
 Your GP can give you advice and support on becoming more active while managing your condition.

-If you have severe anaemia, don’t start exercising until your red blood cell count returns to a safe level.
+If you have severe anaemia, do not start exercising until your red blood cell count returns to a safe level.

-If you have a low white blood cell count, do not use public gyms, swimming pools and other public places until your cell count returns to a safe level.
+If you have a low white blood cell count, do not exercise in public gyms, swimming pools and other public places until your cell count returns to a safe level.

 Open wounds or radiation therapy

 Avoid swimming pools if you have open wounds or you are having radiation therapy.
 The chlorine (a chemical used to clean the pools) may irritate your skin.